Traveling to Portugal or Brazil? Want to fala portuguese?

 Pulga atrás da orelha

-Interpretation: This translates to being with a flea behind one’s ear and means to smell a rat, be suspicious, to be mistrustful, or maybe even intrigued.
+Interpretation: Literally translates to "being with a flea behind one’s ear," and means to smell a rat, be suspicious, to be mistrustful, or maybe even intrigued.

 In use: "Did you see what they just did?!
 I'm pulga atrás da orelha..."

 Interpretation: "Under the shadow or shade of the banana tree."
 Think, “no worries” or “hakuna matata”.

 In use: Relaxing on the boardwalk in Lisbon, you might feel completely "sob a sombra da banana tree."

 Interpretation: "Type" but used in the same context as the English slang word "like" especially by teenagers.
 It can also mean "dude" where tipa would mean "gal" or "babe."